Kinrre/TFG-EnriqueVillarrubia/README.md

 uvicorn backend.main:app
 ```

-## Running the real-time matches backend
+## Running the real-time match backend

-The execution of the real-time matches backend is equal to the previous one, except the port of the server must be changed to 8001.
+The execution of the real-time match backend is equal to the previous one, except the port of the server must be changed to 8001.
 So, the command to execute is:

 ```
 uvicorn backend.main:app --port 8001